How do you prepare for marriage so that “I do” is the beginning of bliss, rather than regret?

-Yesterday I wrote about the ten things I wish I had known before I got married, and today I want to talk about how to prepare for that marriage.
+I have written about the ten things I wish I had known before I got married, and about my ten tips for when you are getting ready for the wedding night.
+Today, however, I want to talk about how to prepare for the marriage itself.

 Marriage will always be, at least in part, a leap of faith.
 There will be surprises.
 You’ll never avoid them all.
 But I think, if you follow these steps, you can avoid the most difficult ones.